 I am a freelance writer and editor specializing in making science understandable and fun.
-I also write copy for Amazon listings
+I also write copy for property listings.

-How To Improve Your Amazon Adwords Ad Copy In 5 Minutes
+How To Improve Your Property Ad Copy In 5 Minutes

-There’s no question about it: writing Amazon Adwords ads that not only draw clicks, but also convert
+There’s no question about it: writing property ads that not only draw clicks, but also convert

 them into customers, is nothing short of an art form.
 While the best tutor is arguably